eReports Complaints Process

 How complaints can be made?

 Complaints can be received either verbally or in writing.
 Wherever possible, complaints should be submitted in writing so that all aspects of the complaint can be accurately investigated.
-The complaint form (Attachment 2) provides an outline of the type of information that is required when lodging a complaint.
+The eReports Complaint Form provides an outline of what information is required when lodging a complaint.

-All written complaints should be addressed to the Chief Executive Officer, as follows:
+All written complaints should be addressed to the Complaints Officer, as follows:

 Level 8, 459 Little Collins Street